The Amateur Championship: History

 Despite the unusual format of the 1885 event, it was regarded as a success.
-A meeting was arranged in 1886 at which it was decided to start an amateur championship, to be held alternately at St Andrews, Hoylake and Prestwick.
+A meeting was arranged in 1886 where it was decided to start an amateur championship, to be held alternately at St Andrews, Hoylake and Prestwick.
 A number of clubs subscribed to buy a perpetual trophy for the championship.
 In addition, gold and silver medals were presented to the winner and runner-up, with bronze medals for the losing semi-finalists.
-The format became a simple knockout, with extra holes played in the event of a tie after 18 holes.
+The format became a simple knockout, with extra holes played in case of a tie after 18 holes.
 Otherwise the format remained the same as for the 1885 event.
 Because of the late arrangements the inaugural championship was not held until late September.
 With 42 entries, six rounds were needed which were completed in three days with the semi-finals and final on the last day.
 John Ball again lost in the semi-finals, 7&6 to Henry Lamb, but Lamb lost the final against Horace Hutchinson by the same score.